top of page

 A woman with curly hair leans on a rustic wooden fence in a sunlit garden.
 She's smiling, surrounded by colorful flowers and greenery.

-Step 5: Hope for Good Weather
+Plan for Good Weather

 It's wise to have a backup plan in case of inclement weather.
 Check if your photographer is experienced with shoots in the rain or if it would be better to reschedule.
 Keeping the mood light and the experience enjoyable is key, and being adaptable to changes will ensure you end up with stunning portraits.